kuokuo123/otter-launcher/README.md

 # Integration

-Otter-launcher works well with tui programs, and module.cmd can be scripted to adjust window sizes.
-In the below example, otter-launcher changes window size before and after running pulsemixer by calling swaymsg:
+Otter-launcher works well with tui, cli programs, and bash pipelines.
+Some trick tips:

+1. [[modules]].cmd can be scripted to adjust window sizes.
+For example:

 ``` toml
 [[modules]]